Narnian12/ckjm-analyzer-old/README.md

 ## OPTIONS
 ### -j, --jar <JAR_PATH>
-Sets the path to the CKJM Extended JAR file
+Sets the path to the CKJM Extended JAR file.
+Must be an absolute path.

 ### -p, --path <PROJECTS_PATH>

-Sets the path to a folder with sub-folders of projects containing the .class files to analyze
+Sets the path to a folder with sub-folders of projects containing the .class files to analyze.
+Must be an absolute path.